How to Measure Quality of AI Call Interactions (2026 KPIs)

 Reprompt Rate

 How often does the AI have to say “I didn’t understand, can you please repeat that?”
 A high reprompt rate indicates issues with STT accuracy, intent recognition, or confusing conversational design.
+This metric is one of the fastest ways to identify whether your speech pipeline needs tuning.

 Task and Resolution Effectiveness